- codeine phosphate hemihydrate

 The hazards of overdose are greater in those with non-cirrhotic alcoholic liver disease.
-Dependence of the morphine type may be produced especially with prolonged use of high doses of codeine.

 Immediate medical advice should be sought in the event of an overdose, even if the patient feels well, because of the risk of delayed serious liver damage.
 Patients should be advised not to take other paracetamol-containing products concurrently.